simmi30/lnd1/docs/psbt.md

 ### Use the BatchOpenChannel RPC for safe batch channel funding

-If `lnd`'s internal wallet should fund the batch channel open transaction then the safest option is the `BatchOpenChannel` RPC (and its `lncli batchopenchannel` counterpart).
+If `broln`'s internal wallet should fund the batch channel open transaction then the safest option is the `BatchOpenChannel` RPC (and its `lncli batchopenchannel` counterpart).
 The `BatchOpenChannel` RPC accepts a list of node pubkeys and amounts and will